alexrod61/starter-academic/content/home/experience.md

     date_start: '2021-01-01'
     date_end: '2023-06-30'
     description: |2-
-        Lecture, lab instructor, and/or mentor in the Master of Data Science for the following courses:
+        Lecture, lab instructor, and/or mentor in the MDS for the following courses:

         +  DSCI 551: Descriptive Statistics and Probability for Data Science
         +  DSCI 552: Statistical Inference and Computation I